04 – youthful folly

 52 – keeping still

-• A user consults the I Ching with the following concern: “How can I get to work independently in my profession?”
-She adds: “This year I attended a professional training.
-Ever since I play with the idea of working independently, self-employed, to develop a new supporting leg.
-The professional training’s speaker has really impressed me a lot.
-And anyway, for some time now I feel like trying out some new methods and professional approaches.”
-The I Ching replies with hexagram 52 – keeping still.
+A user consults the I Ching with the following concern: “How can I get to work independently in my profession?”
+She adds: “This year I attended a professional training course.
+Since then I have been playing with the idea of working independently, self-employed, to develop a new mainstay.
+I was really impressed by the speaker at the professional training.
+And anyway, for some time now I have felt like trying out some new methods and professional approaches.”

 Weiterlesen: 52 – keeping still